iansedano/CodeSnips-Notes/Ubuntu/Installing Ruby on fresh ubuntu WSL.md

 1. Add a user, your install will be only for this user not for system wide `add user ian` (should already be added)
 2. Install mandatory packages
- `apt-get install -y build-essential git libreadline-dev` `apt-get install -y libssl-dev` libreadline is important for rdoc your build will fail if not installed
+ `sudo apt-get install -y build-essential git libreadline-dev` `sudo apt-get install -y libssl-dev` libreadline is important for rdoc your build will fail if not installed
 3. su with this user
  `su -l ian`